Strategy • Background • Next Steps • Available Resources

 These sustained issue-focused partnerships are helping inspire community-engaged academic pathways that take the form of concentrations or minors and that culminate in community-engaged capstones (also known as “signature work”).

-Link to Higher Education Impact
+Connection to Higher Education Impact

 There are opportunities to link individual, issue-focused community-campus partnerships nationally within the Bonner Network and with regional and national issue-focused organizations.
 These partnerships have the potential to increase the quality and sources of issue-based education, training, and program development, with the national organizations leveraging their expertise and networks in helping support participating campuses and local partners.